atilatech/arthouse/README.md

 ###  Testing Smart Contracts

 `npx hardhat test`

+Test a specific feature: `npx hardhat test --grep unListMarketItem`

+Sometimes you might try to run a test or a piece of code and find that a function is undefined.
+This might be due to an outdated artifacts build.
+Run `npx hardhat compile --force` to force a recompilation.

 ## Deploying smart contracts
 1. Compile the smart contracts to get the most recent change: `npx hardhat compile`
 1. Load your environment variables using `shared.env` as a template